 I feel if Othello had indulged more in the sensual delights of the island and listened less to Iago, Desdemona’s life may have been spared.

 THE COMEDY OF ERRORS – Ephesus, Turkey

 Ephesus – Mari Nicholson

 Ancient Ephesus is the setting of the Bard’s shortest play, about twin brothers separated at birth.
-It is also considered the apex of the Roman-Greco Empire and it is still open to visitors to wander among the ruins of the fallen empire, from the Corinthian-style Temple of Hadrian to the glorious Library of Celsus, to the brothel, which it is said had connecting underground tunnels to the rooms Much of the city is still to be excavated, but the solitary structures that remain showcase its former capital splendour.
+It is also considered the apex of the Roman-Greco Empire and visitors may wander among the ruins of the fallen empire, from the Corinthian-style Temple of Hadrian to the glorious Library of Celsus, and to the brothel which had connecting underground tunnels to the rooms Much of the city is still to be excavated, but the solitary structures that remain showcase its former capital splendour.

-There is little in the nearby town but there are a lot of ruins and excavations to see, including the house where it is thought that the Virgin Mary lived.
-Izmir is about 30 km. away (about an hour’s drive) and for those who wish to combine a relaxing resort holiday, the popular Kusadasi is a mere 19 km. away.
-Istanbul lies about 650 Km away and trips can be arranged from there, but it needs a good 3 days to do it in comfort.Although flights are advertised they are not recommended.
+There is little in the nearby town but there are a lot of ruins and excavations to see, including the house where it is thought that the Virgin Mary had lived.
+Izmir is about 30 km. away (about an hour’s drive) and for those who wish to combine a relaxing resort holiday with some serious sightseeing, the popular Kusadasi lies just a mere 19 km. away.
+Istanbul, the capital, is about 650 Km away and trips can be arranged but it needs a good 3 days to do it in comfort.Although flights are advertised they are not recommended.